 This volume offers an original perspective on divine providence by examining philosophical, psychological, and theological perspectives on human providence as exhibited in virtuous human behaviours.
 Divine providence is one of the most pressing issues in analytic theology and philosophy of religion...

-Chris Corbally, Darry Dinell, Aaron Ricker
+Edited By Chris Corbally, Darry Dinell, Aaron Ricker

 November 02, 2020